emilylin3/IsothermNet/README.md

 # IsothermNet
-Code release for [Unified physio-thermodynamic descriptors via learned CO<sub>2</sub> adsorption properties in metal-organic frameworks](link) (published in ___)
+Code release for [Unified physio-thermodynamic descriptors *via* learned CO<sub>2</sub> adsorption properties in metal-organic frameworks](link) (published in ___*somewhere*__)

-IsothermNet is

-Graph neural networks for material property prediction of MOFs
+IsothermNet is a predictive cascading deep learning model that leverages graph attention (GAT) and crystal graph convolutional neural networks (CGCNN) to estimate uptake and heat of adsorption ($\Delta$ H<sub>ads</sub>) in a high-throughput manner.
+The GNN-based model is applicable over 0-50 bars and is trained over 19 distinct pressure points, thereby enabling high-resolution, full isotherm reconstruction with higher prediction accuracy than any previous state-of-the-art models.
+Ultimately, IsothermNet can serve as a surrogate model for computationally-expensive atomistic simulations (e.g., Grand Canonical Monte Carlo [GCMC]), which often require in-depth domain knowledge to perform.
+Using these learned adsorption properties, we further formulated two sets of holistic descriptors unifying textural properties, isotherm shape, uptake, and heat of adsorption: the first is more physically-interpretable and the second follows a more analytical/mathematical form that excels at differentiating the five isotherm classes.
+When used cooperatively with IsothermNet, these descriptors can enable efficient material screening and accelerate the discovery of high-performance MOFs for CO2 capture.

+To summarize, we offer two methods for uptake and $\Delta$ H<sub>ads</sub> prediction: (1) high accuracy estimations utilizing the IsothermNet model or (2) very fast, large-scale predictions using easily-accessible geometric (textural) information *via* universal physical and analytical descriptors.
+Thus, for the first time, using only easily-accessible crystal information, future researchers can:
+- Expedite $\Delta$ H<sub>ads</sub> characterization for new, experimentally-synthesized MOFs
+- Employ high-throughput uptake/$\Delta$ H<sub>ads</sub> prediction for theoretical work (wherein sample sizes easily exceed 10<sup>6</sup>)
+- Accelerate isotherm shape determination by bypassing full isotherm (or extraneous uptake/$\Delta$ H<sub>ads</sub>) calculations

 ![Alt text](figs/main.svg)